 Torquay Dinosaur World

 It’s not just the dinosaurs that will be giving you a fright at Dinosaur World this October half term.
-Take part in the Halloween trail to win a prize and visit after 3.30pm for a torch lit tour of the exhibition including ghost stories and an audience with the new baby T Rex exhibit.
+Take part in the Halloween trail to win a prize and visit after 3.30pm for a torch lit tour of the exhibition including a dinosaur ghost story.

 Find out more about Halloween at Torquay Dinosaur World on its website.